There's a common misperception of interior designers that focuses on the decoration aspect of a project.

 - Time frame in days or weeks

-Don’t worry, even if you are thinking, “I’m not a project manager at work!” you can do well on this content area with the right preparation.
+Don’t worry; even if you think, “I’m not a project manager at work!” you can do well in this content area with the proper preparation.

 One thing you can do to prepare is to take an honest inventory of your skills and experience as an interior designer.
-The Qpractice work experience assessment will walk you through the different phases of design, and help you see where you may have missed exposure to certain design tasks that you may be tested on.
+The Qpractice work experience assessment will walk you through the different design phases and help you see where you may have missed exposure to specific design tasks that you may be tested on.

 You can pass the NCIDQ Exam.